One of my first presentations was on isolation levels in SQL Server

-I didn’t have much experience making digital art.
-I used a free program called Gimp, and muddled my way through the poster.
-That’s why the original is a .png file… I wasn’t even sure what format to use :)
+I didn’t have experience making digital art.
+I used a free program called Gimp and muddled my way through the poster.

 Years later, the poster lives on

-I guess this old poster had some charm, because I still get asked about it on Twitter.
-I’ve also heard that a printed copy of the poster was sighted in the SQL CAT lab.
-(Swoon!)
+I guess this old poster had some charm, because I still get asked about it occassionally.
+I heard a printed copy of the poster was sighted in the SQL CAT lab – back when it existed.

 Is the poster still correct, all these years later?

 Yes.
 There could absolutely be another interesting poster drawn when it comes to the nuances of isolation levels with In-Memory technology (or digging into any of these areas), but the basic isolation levels remain the same.

 Thanks to Brent Ozar for permission to distribute the poster

 When I co-founded Brent Ozar Unlimited, I brought this poster along with me into the company.
 Although I’m onto new adventures, I’ve posted it here with Brent’s permission.
 Thank you, Brent!

 Get a Free Monday Comic in Your Inbox